zostay/periodic-s3-sync/README.md

   means, you do not need to know what this parameter is.

 This is the most straightforward authentication method.
-This is useful when you are not running this container away from AWS.
+This is useful when you are running this container away from AWS.
+However, using key pairs for authentication is not a recommended practice, in general.
+There are some notes below explaining why.

 ## IAM Role Authentication